If At First You Don't Succeed

 That weekend, Remus came in like always, as he'd said.
 And Sirius was right.
 It wasn't any easier for him.

-Sirius' forlorn expression urged Poppy to enfold him in her arms, but she didn't.
+Sirius' forlorn expression urged Poppy to enfold the elder Black brother in her arms, but she didn't.
 He needed comfort, but she knew not from her.

-After Remus had finally calmed down and was sleeping peacefully, James and Peter left.
-Sirius hung back, again.
-He looked incredibly tired in the chair beside Remus' cot, like Sirius had suffered through the lycanthropy's pain, not Remus.
+After Remus had calmed down finally and was sleeping peacefully, James and Peter left.
+Sirius, however, hung back again.
+He looked incredibly tired in the chair beside Remus' cot, as though Sirius had suffered through the lycanthropy's pain, not Remus.

 Sirius didn't say anything or move.

 He looked up.
 "Sorry.
 It's tough every time this happens."
-He watched Remus again as Poppy neared him.
+He returned his eyes to Remus as Poppy neared him.
 Sirius leaned back in his chair and rested his head on her stomach, as she was standing behind his seat.
 "Have you ever dealt with a wolf before, poppet?"

 Poppy shook her head, ignoring her nickname.
 "No… I only ever studied their treatment at St. Mungo's, and there aren't many items to help weres.
 All we can do is…comfort them."